jeprinz/DeeperShallowSyntax/README.md

 Build the ocaml code into javascript by runing "dune build" in that folder.

 To test the VSCode extension, go to extension.ts, and press F5.
+Also: to run the javascript faster, use Ctrl-F5.
+F5 by default goes into the debugger, which seems to be vastly slower.